 Should I Leave My Husband for Another Man Quiz

 Some of us either grow out of love or are simply incapable of resisting the temptation to cheat on our partners.
-Some people can keep it a secret for years, while others may regret it once they realize how wonderful their husbands are and end the relationship, while some will leave their marriage for the new man.
+Some people can keep it a secret for years, while others may regret it once they realize how wonderful their husbands are and end the relationship, and some will leave their marriage for the new man.
 So, what’s the situation with you?
 Are you attempting to leave your husband for another man?
 Now is your chance to find out by taking our quiz.

 1. Has your husband recently attempted to change?